cpz/cpz.github.io/_posts/2020/2020-01-17-Lost-Ark-Unexpected-Data-Mining.md

 I know its nothing “big” but it was interesting to find something like this.

-If you want to learn more about the game engine for finding anything else interesting then here is a link [4] to a dump of the Game Engine.
+If you want to learn more about the game engine for finding anything else interesting then here is a [link\[4\] [4] to a dump of the Game Engine.

 Well, I don’t know how to end this post but here is my method for obtaining the un-released data from the game engine.